smartcontractkit/chainlink-testing-framework/book/src/framework/components/blockchains/ton.md

 * TON Simple HTTP Server: Port 8000
 * TON Lite Server: Port derived from base port + 100

-> Note: `tonutils-go` library is used for TON blockchain interactions, which requires a TON Lite Server connection. `tonutils-go` queries config file to determine the Lite Server connection details, which are provided by the MyLocalTon Docker environment.
+> Note: `tonutils-go` library is used for TON blockchain interactions, which requires a TON Lite Server connection.
+The framework embeds the config URL directly in the node URLs for convenient access to the global configuration file needed by `tonutils-go`.

 ## Usage